fishfena/fishfena.github.io/README.md

 # fishfena.github.io
-This is basically the worst HTML code for a webpage that you will ever find.
+This is probably, one of the worst HTML code for a webpage that you will ever find.
-It was trial and error, every single time.
-A lot of Googling before ChatGPT and AI appeared in my life.
+It its always trial and error, every single time.
+Also a lot of Googling and ChatGPT.
-I learnt, therefore, I enjoyed it.
 All the pictures here are of my authorship.
 Acknowledge it if you use it for something.
-If that something is a publication saying that it's yours, then, don't, because that's cheating.
-You can always contact me.
-I don't bite.
-Except if I bite???
+:) best fishies
+feña
+<º)>«